yik-leung/CT-Labelme/README.md

 # CT-Labelme 🎮

-**An extremely simple and doctor-friendly CT annotation tool**
+An easy-to-use and doctor-friendly CT annotation tool.
-Designed for fast correction of AI-generated segmentations

 [![Python](https://img.shields.io/badge/python-3.11+-blue)](https://www.python.org/)

 ## 🎯 Motivation

-From my own experience collaborating closely with many radiologists and clinicians over the years, I observed that about 95 % of the doctors I worked with had no idea how to use a GPU to run AI, and had no interest in investing time to learn medical image annotation software such as ITK-SNAP or 3D Slicer, let alone exploring and installing advanced interactive AI plugins like nnInteractive inside those tools.
+From my own experience collaborating closely with many radiologists and clinicians over the years, I observed that about 95 % of the doctors I worked with had no idea how to use a GPU to run AI, and had no interest in investing time to learn medical annotation software such as ITK-SNAP or 3D Slicer, let alone exploring and installing advanced interactive AI plugins like nnInteractive inside those tools.
+Besides, in my own projects, the typical workflow is AI generating coarse initial labels first, with clinicians mainly performing quick corrections afterward.
+So there's basically no need to pack the software with complex functions or AI that only leave doctors more confused and reluctant to touch it.

-Besides, in my actual projects, the typical workflow is AI generating coarse initial labels first, with clinicians mainly performing quick corrections afterward.
-Inspired by this pattern, I decided to create a very lightweight, easy-to-use annotation tool, keeping things as simple and frictionless as possible.
+Inspired by the pattern above, I decided to create a very lightweight, easy-to-use annotation tool, keeping things as simple and frictionless as possible.

 ## ✨ Features